What is your maximum guest capacity?

 What equipment is included in the outdoor kitchen?

 Our “summer kitchen” at the event space includes a mini-fridge, gas grill, oven, stove, triple sink, hand-washing sink (hot and cold water in both sinks), and kegerator.
 The kegerator will house two 1/6 barrel kegs and has two taps; it is the only thing for which we have a required vendor.
-If you choose to use the kegerator you must work with Beer Runnez for purchase,, delivery, and installation of kegs.
+If you choose to use the kegerator you must work with Beer Runnez for purchase, delivery, installation and pick-up of kegs.

 Can you do centerpieces, bouquets, and boutonnieres too?